Additional needs at preschool

 Local teams can be contacted on 131 536 and calls can be made from anywhere in NSW.

-As the department works in close consultation with a range of early childhood services, parent and carers may also be referred to our schools via other agencies.
+As the department works in close consultation with a range of early childhood services, other agencies may also refer parents and carers to our schools.